Analysis | The latest coronavirus test results for Trump’s advisers and allies

 Treasury Secretary Steven Mnuchin

-Where he has been: Mnuchin has spent recent days spearheading the White House’s negotiations on a coronavirus relief bill, which has involved meeting with congressional leaders.
+Where he has been: Mnuchin has spent recent days spearheading the White House’s negotiations on a coronavirus relief bill, including meeting with House Speaker Nancy Pelosi (D-Calif.) on Wednesday.
+(Pelosi is awaiting test results.)

 Ivanka Trump